paralleldrive/cuid2/README.md

 * **URL and name-friendly:** No special characters.
 * **Fast and convenient:** No async operations.
 Won't introduce user-noticeable delays.
 Less than 5k, gzipped.
 * **But not *too fast*:** If you can hash too quickly you can launch parallel attacks to find duplicates or break entropy-hiding.
 For unique ids, the fastest runner loses the security race.

+**Cuid2 is not good for:**

+* Sequential ids (see the note on K-sortable ids, below)
+* High performance tight loops, such as render loops (if you don't need cross-host unique ids or security, consider a simple counter for this use-case, or try [Ulid, instead](https://github.com/ulid/javascript)])

 ## Getting Started